jonasws/github-utils/README.md

+# NO LONGER MAINTAINED
+This package is no longer maintained, as the author does not use Atom anymore, and the built-in GitHub features in Atom have vastly improved since the publication of this package.

 # github-utils for Atom

 This package extends the behavior of the [open-on-github package](https://github.com/atom/open-on-github) in that it allows you to open the url of all pull requests on GitHub made from the current branch.